 Any ML or DL model needs sufficiently enough data for it to learn patterns, extracting features out of it.
 The optimal number of data points for training is not a magic number.
 Underfitting or Overfitting can lead to poor generalization.

 Clean the data to remove URLs, emails, digits, special characters as they do not contribute in determining the sentiment but produce noise.
 For a model to imitate how a human comprehends sentiment, It does not side with the generally followed practice of removing stop-words and lemmatization in NLP.
 “How can I trust you” v/s “I trust you”, “Do not make me angry” v/s “I am not angry”, “You could be smarter” v/s “You are smart”

 When we talk about sentiments, often we forget about a neutral class, which is nothing but a lack of sentiment.
-It is okay to believe that the model should not classify it to Positive or Negative on the basis of confidence scores.
+It is okay to believe that the model should not classify it as Positive or Negative based on confidence scores.